 Both old-school tow trucks that actually tow disabled vehicles, and the new-style flatbed "rollback" trucks that transport disabled vehicles are issued tow truck plates.
 Tow truck plates on the current base were first issued with serial format TT0*000.
 When that format was exhausted, format 000*0TT was introduced.
 In the summer of 2005, this second format was also used up, and new plates are now issued in format 00000TT.
-None of these plates have a legend to identify the vehicle type.
 The web site legend was added to non-apportioned tow truck plates in late 2005, beginning at approximately serial number 00700TT; this was replaced with the legend Tow Truck in 2010 somewhere near plate number 07000TT.

 Apportioned tow truck plates are only issued to such trucks that are used in interstate commerce for purposes other than just transporting disabled vehicles.
 Typically, these would be rollback trucks that serve double-duty, also carrying vehicles being shipped as freight.
 As you might imagine, not too many of these plates have been issued.
 Apportioned tow truck plates have the odd serial format 000*T/E00, with the letters T and E stacked, and with the legend Apportioned along the bottom.